Racing Tech

 Dirt Track Engine Setups

-Heat management was part of performance.
-Radiator capacity, oil control, ignition stability, and conservative tuning could decide whether a car finished the night.
+Cooling, oil control, ignition stability, and conservative tuning can decide whether a race car finishes the night.
+Reliability is part of speed.

 The Complete Package

-Continue through the restored archive using history, results, photos, the racing tech blog, and the full sitemap.
+Continue with Manzanita Speedway history, race results, photos, the racing tech blog, and the full sitemap.

 Manzanita Speedway frontstretch in Phoenix, Arizona on February 16, 2008